silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-13.md

         ];
     }

     //...
 }
 ```

 When we define `searchableFields()`, we need to be much more explicit about how we want our search form configured.
 Each field we include has to be mapped to an array containing three keys:

 * **`filter`**: The type of filter that should be used in the search.
-For a full list of available filters, see `framework/src/ORM/Filters`.
+For a full list of available filters, see `vendor/silverstripe/framework/src/ORM/Filters`.
 For title, we want a fuzzy match, so we use `PartialMatchFilter`, and since regions are filtered by ID, we want that to be an `ExactMatchFilter`.
 * **`title`**: The label that will identify the search field
 * **`field`**: You have three options here.
     * You can provide a string, representing the `FormField` class you want, as we did with `Title`.
     * If you want something more complex, however, you can use a `FormField` object.
 In this case, I've instantiated a `DropdownField` much like the one we used in our `getCMSFields` function.
-    * Another option is to just leave this undefined, and the DataObject will ask the fieldtype for its default search field, as we did with our `FeaturedOnHomepage` field.
+    * Another option is to just leave this undefined, and the `DataObject` will ask the fieldtype for its default search field, as we did with our `FeaturedOnHomepage` field.
 Every field type knows how to render its own search field.
 In this case, `Boolean` gives us a nice dropdown of three options: *Yes*, *No*, or *Any*, which is perfect.
 A `CheckboxField` would be either on or off.
 It wouldn't allow us to opt out of that filter.

 Give the search form a try now.
 It feels a little better, right?